Judicial Investigation Department: Department of Forensics

 The Forensics department is located Forensic Complex in San Joaquín de Flores.
-It's primary function is to carry out the autopsies and other scientific examinations.
+Its primary function is to carry out the autopsies and other scientific examinations.
 The Forensic Science Laboratory technically analyzes each of the evidence gathered during investigations, conducting counterfeiting detection, forensic biology, biochemistry, ballistics, analytical chemistry, toxicology, navigational transit, planimetry, and the analysis of photo and video evidence.

 The Department of Forensics is composed of several different divisions specializing in: